Helm Releases

 Values references

 .spec.valuesFrom is an optional list to refer to ConfigMap and Secret resources from which to take values.
 The values are merged in the order given, with the later values overwriting earlier, and then inline values overwriting those.
+When targetPath is set, it will overwrite everything before, including inline values.

 An item on the list offers the following subkeys: